miguelf03kai/weatherApp/README.md

 # weatherApp
-This is an app created for DEVSTACK STUDENT INTERNSHIP PROGRAM
+This is an app created to complete task #1 for DEVSTACK STUDENT INTERNSHIP PROGRAM